How much is your car worth?

-For its top level performance in IIHS driver-side small overlap frontal, moderate overlap frontal, side impact, rear impact and roof-crush tests, its standard front crash prevention system, its “Good” rating in the new passenger-side small overlap crash test, and its available headlight’s “Acceptable” rating, the Insurance Institute for Highway Safety grants the Corolla Hatchback the rating of “Top Pick” for 2019, a rating granted to only 106 vehicles tested by the IIHS.
-The Regal TourX has not been tested, yet.
+For its top level performance in IIHS driver and passenger-side small overlap frontal, moderate overlap frontal, side impact, roof strength and head restraint tests, its standard vehicle-to-vehicle front crash prevention system, its standard vehicle-to-pedestrian front crash prevention system, and its available headlight’s “Acceptable” rating, the Insurance Institute for Highway Safety grants the Corolla Hatchback the rating of “Top Pick” for 2020, a rating granted to only 30 vehicles tested by the IIHS.
+The Regal TourX has not been fully tested, yet.

 Toyota pays for scheduled maintenance on the Corolla Hatchback for 2 years and 25000 miles.
 Toyota will pay for oil changes, lubrication and any other required maintenance.
 Buick only pays for the first scheduled maintenance visit on the Regal TourX.

 A reliable vehicle saves its owner time, money and trouble.
 Nobody wants to be stranded or have to be without a vehicle while it’s being repaired.
 Consumer Reports rates the Corolla Hatchback’s reliability 72 points higher than the Regal TourX.